apugliesisoliz/credit-approval/README.md

 API REST application which describes the credit approval process of a fictitious company based on customer ranks

 # Environment Steps
+For this particular application we need to create the following user:

+User: root

+ässword: root

 The application needs to run the next 2 commands in Package Manager Console:

 1.- Add-Migration DbInit

 2.- Update-Database

+if you want a BD with data, please excecute the scripts in the route "Mysql/*"

 # Documentation